Advising and Counseling

 First Year Experience

-The First Year Experience (FYE) provides intentional and comprehensive support to new students designed to increase learning and engagement in their pursuit of academic, career and personal goals.
-By interconnecting academic and co-curricular services, FYE guides students to develop a greater sense of commitment to the College and surrounding communities, create a holistic learning experience and advance in their overall success.
+The First Year Experience (FYE) provides intentional and comprehensive support to new, first time college students.
+Its purpose is to increase learning and engagement in pursuit of academic, career and personal goals.
+By connecting academic, co-curricular and technological resources, FYE provides support that impacts students’ overall educational development.
 The FYE Office is located on the first floor of the College Center, C124.
 For more information, visit the RVCC website.

 Office of Student Life